Freddie Ravel

-Ravel served as the musical director as well as composer, producer and concert touring keyboardist of the band Earth, Wind & Fire.
-He's also worked with a broad range of music icons spanning the genres of Latin, R&B, Pop, Hip Hop, Country, Jazz and World Music.
-These include: Sergio Mendes, Flora Purim, Kanye West, Madonna, Stevie Wonder, Sheryl Crow, Bobby McFerrin, Al Jarreau, Khaled, and Prince and the teams behind Dr. Martin Luther King Jr, Deepak Chopra, J Lo and Lady Gaga.
+He served as the musical director of the band Earth, Wind & Fire.
+Ravel's also worked with the likes of Sergio Mendes, Carlos Santana, Madonna and Al Jarreau.

 Biography

-Ravel was born and bred in Los Angeles to a Ukranian-German-Polish father and a Colombian mother.
+Ravel was born and bred in Los Angeles to a Ukrainian-German-Polish father and a Colombian mother.
 He started playing the accordion at the age of 7 then moved on to play the drums, guitar and eventually the piano.
 He later received his Bachelor's Degree in Music graduating with cum laude honors from California State University.

 Ravel began performing around the world at age 23 with Brazilian icon Sergio Mendes where he was later signed by Universal Records.
-This led to a series of three sensual and fiery albums: Midnight Passion, Sol to Soul and Freddie Ravel which charted #1 in the USA and have garnered critical acclaim with the Los Angeles Times describing his music as "a masterful blend of jazz textures, rock energy and tropical rhythms and guitar legend Carlos Santana describing it as "pura corazon".
+He eventually released three solo studio albums; Midnight Passion, Sol to Soul and Freddie Ravel.

 During 1988 Ravel became the musical director for Indian violinist L. Subramaniam.
 Within the following year he became a member of Sergio Mendes's band.
 Ravel went on to join Earth, Wind & Fire in 1992 as the band's musical director.
 He thus played on their 1993 album Millennium.
+Millennium has since been certified Gold in Japan by the RIAJ.
 He also featured on Flora Purim's 1994 album Speed of Light.
 After four years with EWF he went on perform with Madonna on the soundtrack of the 1996 feature film Evita.
 He also played on Peter White's 1997 LP Songs of the Season.
-During 1998 Ravel became the musical director of Jazz musician Al Jarreau.
+During 1998 Ravel became Jazz musician Al Jarreau's musical director.
 He went on to produce Jarreau on his 2000 album Tomorrow Today.
 The album rose to No. 2 on the Billboard Jazz Albums chart.